JW-Rami/JW-Rami/README.md

 Frontend Developer & Entrepeneur
 --------------------------------

 I'm passionate about tech and everything to do with privacy and open source.
-I've been a contractor for 3 years, working mainly on crypto and Bitcoin projects.
+I've been an entrepreneur for 3 years, working mainly on crypto and Bitcoin projects.
 I'm an avid learner, always open to improve and learn new technos.

 * 🌍  I'm based in Paris
 * ✉️  You can contact me at [rami@jwcorp.fr](mailto:rami@jwcorp.fr)